 There is no universal law that mandates sudden cardiac arrest prevention like there is for other health and safety concerns, such as vaccinations, concussions or fire.
 We advocate for SCA prevention legislation and have sponsored several state laws for youth sports programs.
 Learn About Our Law

-Share SCA Educational Resources
+Share SCA Educational Resources & SCA Prevention Training

-We have created a library of FREE fact sheets, posters, flyers and toolkits to help educate youth, parents, schools and sports communities about warning signs and risk factors of SCA and what to do in a cardiac emergency.
+We have created a library of FREE fact sheets, posters, flyers and toolkits and training to help educate youth, parents, schools and sports communities about warning signs and risk factors of SCA and what to do in a cardiac emergency.
 Get your free resources.

 Smart Hearts Don’t Miss A Beat

-Don’t Miss A Beat empowers young people to prevent sudden death at home, in school, on the field, at the doctor’s office and in their future families, and workplaces.
+This free classroom or independent study curriculum empowers young people to prevent sudden death at home, in school, on the field, at the doctor’s office and in their future families, and workplaces.
 Smart Hearts Don’t Miss A Beat